 Released in 1992, 'Sister Act' starred Whoopi Goldberg as a lounge singer from Reno, put in protective custody and forced to stay at a convent, where she must pretend to be a nun to evade a dangerous mob boss.
 The film was a smash hit and inspired a sequel, released the following year, and a musical that went on to debut on Broadway in 2011.
 22 years later, we revisit the cast of this beloved classic comedy and see what they're up to now.

-‘The Walking Dead’ season 4 shambled out its 10th entry with Sunday’s “Inmates,” but how did it hold up to the comic book continuity?
-All the remaining survivor groups search for one another in the aftermath of the prison, as Tyreese encounters a familiar face and Glenn picks up some exciting new company, so what’s next for ‘The Walking Dead’ as the fourth season continues?
+‘The Walking Dead’ season 4 shambled out its 16th and final entry with Sunday’s season finale “A,” but how did it hold up to the comic book continuity?
+Rick reunites with Daryl and makes his way to the mysterious Terminus, quickly finding that all is not as friendly as it seems, so what’s next for ‘The Walking Dead’ as the fourth season continues?

 There's no getting around it: Iron Man is the most popular of the Avengers.
 Just look at the box office.
 'Iron Man' and 'Iron Man 2' both broke $300 million at the domestic box office and 'Iron Man 3' passed $400 million.
 Robert Downey Jr.'s Tony Stark didn't just put Marvel Studios on the map, he's pretty much kept it on the map.
 It's safe to say that 'The Avengers' did as well as it did because Iron Man was front and center on all of the posters.
 People love Iron Man and that's okay.

 But, while he's the most popular, he's not the best Marvel cinematic superhero.
 That honor belongs to Captain America.